-ART 33009, Junior Portfolio Review Graphic Design/Illustration 1 Credit Hour conference with the visual communication design faculty acting as committee.
+Junior Portfolio Review Graphic Design/Illustration, must be taken concurrently with 33203, after completion of ART 33101, 33102 and 33201.
+Junior Portfolio Review is an examination in conference with the visual communication design faculty acting as committee.
 Action by this committee may include assignment of additional work above normal graduation requirements in areas of apparent deficiencies, or a recommendation that the student not continue in the curriculum.
 Recommendations for remedial work may be at the 1/2/30000-course level.
 Students failing to complete this junior portfolio review successfully will not be permitted to register for additional courses or continue as a candidate for the B.A. or B.F.A. in Visual Communication Design.